Contact Us for a Free Consultation (213) 542-0979

 • probation and restitution.

-Filing forged documents under PC 115 is a felony offense that carries sentencing of up to three years in jail and a fine of $10,000.
+Filing forged documents under PC 115 is a felony offense that carries a sentencing of up to three years in jail and a fine of $10,000.

 Foreclosure fraud under Civil Code 2945.4 carries the same penalties as grand theft listed above.